krother/training_and_teaching_methods/fundamentals/programming_is_difficult_to_teach.md

 ## Challenge #4: Non-linear skill growth

-*"things that took me 2 days a year ago now take me 10 minutes"*
+*"Things that took me 2 days a year ago now take me 10 minutes"*

+(anonymous former course participant)

 ![non-linear skill growth](../images/expo.png)

 People learning to program often progress impressively.
 A few weeks of experience makes them write similar code 10x faster than before or solve problems that seemed insurmountable.
 My impression is that this steep learning curve persists for a long time (see figure).
 Practically it means that most programming classes will be highly heterogeneous in the amount of code that students write.

 Students would benefit from locating themselves on the learning curve.
 However, there is no straightforward metric for programming skill (such as the time for running 5 km) or a benchmark system (like the A1, A2..
 C level system for learning languages).
-Most of the time, an emerging programmer is in the dark how far they are on the path to mastery.
+Most of the time, the learning programmer is in the dark where they are on the path to mastery.

 The heterogeneity and lack of a metric create a perception bias: one student has the impression that another student is much more advanced, when they really are only a couple of days apart on the same learning path.
 This perception bias promotes all kinds of side effects like *impostor syndrome* and can generate a lot of stress.